-Orto, Lot and Danding Otaliaa do 1 Minimum lot size • 3 acres 2 Maximum Building Height • 35 feet 3 Maximum Building Footprint 7,500 sq.ft. any one building 15,000 sq.ft. total of all buildings 4 Building setbacks Primary Residence: 120' from County road and State Hwy.
-Rights-of-way 50' from lot lines or interior subdivision roads Commercial/Industrial use: 50' from County road and State Hwy.
-Rights-of-way 100' from residential lot lines 5 New Construction and Remodeling for Commercial/Industrial And Public Buildings All new construction and remodeling of commercial and industrial use buildings and public buildings must be built according to the Uniform Building Code, 1997 Edition.
+4 Building setbacks Primary Residence : See 5103.1 50' from County road and State Hwy.
+50' from lot lines or interior subdivision roads Commercial/Industrial use: See 5103.4 50' from County road and State Hwy.
+Rights-of-way 50' from residential lot lines Within the Dolores River Valley: All new commercial and residential construction, including I.S.D.S, set back 100' from existing stream bank.
+5 New Construction and Remodeling for Commercial, industrial And Public Buildings All new construction and remodeling of commercial or industrial use buildings and public buildings must be built according to the Uniform Building Code, 1997 Edition.
 6 Livestock Fencing Adequate to protect from livestock encroachment.
-See 5103.2(c) 7 Protection of Normal Agriculture Operations No significant adverse impacts on normal agriculture operations.
-See 5103.2 8 Outdoor Storage and/or Fabrication areas Appropriate screening may be required Merchandise displays are exempt
+5103.2(c) 7 Protection of Normal Agriculture Operations No significant adverse impacts on normal agriculture operations.
+5103.2 8 Outdoor Storage and/or Fabrication areas Appropriate screening may be required Merchandise displays are exempt